testit-tms/adapters-python/testit-adapter-pytest/README.md

 4. GET-request configurations, Preview tab, copy id field

 `testRunId` - id of the created test run in TMS instance
-`testrun_name` - parameter for specifying the name of test run in TMS instance
+`testRunName` - parameter for specifying the name of test run in TMS instance
 `adapterMode` - Set operation mode with test run
-`testit_proxy` - parameter for configuring proxy for sending requests
+`tmsProxy` - parameter for configuring proxy for sending requests

-> testRunId and testrun_name are optional.
+> testRunId and testRunName are optional.
 If it's not provided than it create automatically.
 > adapterMode  are optional:
 > 0 - with filtering autotests by launch\'s suite in TMS (Default)
 > 1 - without filtering autotests by launch\'s suite in TMS
 > 2 - create new test run in TMS
-> testit_proxy are optional.
+> tmsProxy are optional.
 It enables debug mode.

 ### Tags